 In my current role I work with schools and communities to raise the profile of greater horseshoe bats and show people how they can get involved.
 In addition I coordinate the website and social media for the project.
 Ensuring that the annual Devon Bat Survey runs smoothly is another important aspect of my work.

 I gained an M.Sc. in Conservation and Land Management from Bangor University in 2010.
 Since then I have been working in the field of landscape-scale ecology for Wildlife Trusts across the country on various projects.
 These range from conservation land management advice and habitat restoration to extensive water vole monitoring.

 I grew up in North Cornwall but have lived ‘over the border’ in South Devon since 2015 after having completed a long distance cycle ride from Romania to Spain the previous summer.

 As an advisory officer I work with landowners to improve habitats for bats across the landscape in the following project areas; Avon Valley/Harbertonford, Dartmouth, Berry Head, Buckfastleigh and Gunnislake.

 I work as an Advisory Officer on the bat project.

-I have worked for the Devon Wildlife Trust for over ten years.
+I have worked for the Devon Wildlife Trust for over fifteen years.
 During this time I have carried out botanical surveys for the Devon Biodiversity Records Centre, undertaken protected species work for the Trust’s ecological consultancy and given land management advice to farmers in the Culm grasslands of north-west Devon